 What is a hysteroscopy?

-The telescope is inserted via the vagina and the opening of the uterus (cervix).
-The inside of the uterus can be then seen and assessed in terms of its shape, the lining (endometrium) and for focal lesions (polyps, fibroids, septa, adhesions).
+The telescope is inserted via the vagina and through the opening of the uterus (cervix).
+The inside of the uterus can then be seen and assessed in terms of its shape, the lining (endometrium) and for focal lesions (polyps, fibroids, septa, adhesions).
 This can help identify the cause of the symptoms you are experiencing.

 Why is a hysteroscopy performed?